1BackStreet9/DEPFusion/README.md

 For more command-line arguments, please refer to the code details.

 ## Citation
-If you find DEPfusion is useful for your research, please consider citing:
+If you find that DEPfusion is useful for your research, please consider citing:
 ```
 @ARTICLE{11631695,
   author={Li, Shucong and Liu, Zhenyu and Hong, Zijie},